John Corigliano

 Corigliano's other major vocal works show a comparably lavish and powerful sense of vocal theatre.
 Mr. Tambourine Man: Seven Poems of Bob Dylan (2000) boldly refashions texts by the iconic songwriter into a compelling monodrama, by turns savage, yearning, and hallucinatory; begun as a song cycle for piano and soprano in 2000, Corigliano re-scored the piece for full orchestra and amplified soprano in 2004.
 Its Naxos recording, on which JoAnn Falletta leads the Buffalo Philharmonic, was released in September 2008 and garnered Grammy awards for both the work itself and for its leading interpreter, the soprano Hila Plitmann.
 Mr. Tambourine Man has also been arranged for wind ensemble and in a sextet version for the ensemble eighth blackbird.
 A Dylan Thomas Trilogy (1960, rev. 1999) revisits and combines three of Corigliano's earlier settings of this poet — Fern Hill (1960), Poem in October (1970), and Poem on His Birthday (1976) — with the late Author's Prologue into a "memory play in the form of an oratorio."
 Scored for boy soprano, tenor, baritone, chorus, and orchestra, A Dylan Thomas Trilogy was recorded in spring 2008 with Leonard Slatkin conducting Sir Thomas Allen and the Nashville Symphony and Chorus; it was released by Naxos in November 2008.
 Corigliano's newest large-scale work for voice and orchestra is One Sweet Morning, premiered by the New York Philharmonic with mezzo-soprano Stephanie Blythe in September 2011.
 A co-commission with the Shanghai Symphony Orchestra, One Sweet Morning is a four-movement song cycle that reflects on the presence of war, its anguishes throughout history, and ends with the dream of a world without it.
 In 2012 Sasha Cooke performed the Asian premiere with the Shanghai Symphony conducted by Long Yu.
 Corigliano's earliest songs form the cycle The Cloisters (1965), written with William M. Hoffman, who also wrote the libretto to The Ghosts of Versailles.
 His latest songs are a trio of cabaret songs for voice and piano set to the lyrics of composer-librettist Mark Adamo — End of the Line, Marvelous Invention, and Dodecaphonia (or, They Call Her Twelve-Tone Rose) — first introduced by William Bolcom and Joan Morris — and also known collectively as Metamusic.

 Corigliano is one of the few living composers to have a string quartet named for him: its young players banded together after an Indiana University performance of his String Quartet (1995), which Corigliano wrote as a valedictory commission for the Cleveland Quartet and which won him that year's Grammy Award for best contemporary composition.
 His first chamber score, Sonata for Violin and Piano (1964), is now a standard of the American violinist's repertory, having been performed hundreds of times and recorded dozens since the Spoleto Festival awarded the piece first prize in its inaugural Chamber Music Competition.
 His newest are Stomp, for solo violin, commissioned for the International Tchaikovsky Competition; and Winging It: Improvisations for Solo Piano (2008), introduced by Ursula Oppens in May 2009.
-His keyboard catalogue the virtuoso showpieces Etude Fantasy (1976) and Fantasia on an Ostinato (1985) for solo piano, and the unique Chiaroscuro (1997), for two pianos tuned a quarter-tone apart.
+His keyboard catalogue includes the virtuoso showpieces Etude Fantasy (1976) and Fantasia on an Ostinato (1985) for solo piano, and the unique Chiaroscuro (1997), for two pianos tuned a quarter-tone apart.
 Like the version of Poem on His Birthday for tenor and eight instruments (1970), Corigliano casts the following orchestral pieces for chamber ensemble with no loss of force: Phantasmagoria (2000) revisits themes from The Ghosts of Versailles for cello and piano; Fancy on a Bach Air (1996) varies Bach for solo cello.

 Corigliano serves on the composition faculty at the Juilliard School of Music and holds the position of Distinguished Professor of Music at Lehman College, City University of New York, which has established a scholarship in his name.
 Born in 1938 to John Corigliano Sr., a former concertmaster of the New York Philharmonic, and Rose Buzen, an accomplished pianist and educator, Corigliano has lived in New York City all his life.
-Presently he and his husband, Mark Adamo, have divided their time between Manhattan and Kent Cliffs, New York.
+Presently he and his spouse, Mark Adamo, have divided their time between Manhattan and Kent Cliffs, New York.
 His music is published exclusively by G. Schirmer.

-— August 2022
+— August 2026

 John Corigliano - Living the Classical Life